 - Showing signs of withdrawal, depression, or unhappiness.

 - Displaying excessive emotional outbursts, such as fear or rage.

-- Doing badly in school or simply refusing to interact with people.
+- Doing badly at school or refusing to interact with people.

-Also learn the different stressors that affect children, as the kinds of stress vary with age.
-Realising that events we adults brush off as insignificant can cause severe stress in children is the first step to recognizing stress.
+Also, learn the different stressors that affect children, as the kinds of stress vary with age.
+Realising that events we adults brush off as insignificant, can cause severe stress in children is the first step to recognising stress.
 The most important thing you can do to help them cope is to let them know you understand how they are feeling without dismissing their emotions as exaggerated or unnecessary.